Learn From The Best at Allegro!

 BFA - Dance

 Originally from Calgary, Alberta, Katie was born with a passion for the arts and an innate desire to create.
 She began her dance education as a Competitive Performer in ballet, jazz, tap, lyrical, contemporary and musical theatre.
 She prides herself on having completed her Advanced II I.S.T.D Ballet Certificate, and Advanced ADAPT Jazz and Tap certificates.
 Upon completion of her BFA (honours) in Performance Dance from Ryerson University, Katie evolved her training onto the stage, and later into directing, teaching, and choreographing.
 She has had the privilege of working with incredible visionaries such as Nadia Potts, Darryl Tracy, Kenny Pearl, Vicky St. Denys, Courtnae Bowman, Donald Sales, and Allen Kaeja to name a few.
-She has had the opportunity to perform contemporary, commercial and theatrical work, starting her career as a principle dancer for Cadence Contemporary Ballet Company, and then went on to perform in musicals such as A Chorus Line, Guys and Dolls, Footloose, as well as various Broadway revues, festivals, and tv/film.
+She has had the opportunity to perform contemporary, commercial and theatrical work, starting her career as a principle dancer for Cadence Contemporary Ballet Company, and then went on to perform in musicals such as A Chorus Line, Guys and Dolls, Footloose, as well as various Broadway revues, festivals, and tv/film productions.
 Katie continues to share her artistic perspective by working with dancers from all over the GTA, and continues to participate in many workshops and classes with industry leaders to ensure that her knowledge and abilities continue to expand.
 Katie has won numerous choreography awards and special recognition for her creativity, and story-telling.
 She has an outstanding and proven reputation for compassionate, inspirational, yet challenging dance classes.
 Katie’s goal is to create a positive environment for her students to take chances both physically and emotionally.

 Sarah Dowhun-Tompa – BFA, ACSC—CICB, PBT, PAA, Fitness Instructor